pokhrelanmol/escrow-contract/README.md

 # Escrow Contract

 This is a simple escrow contract that allows a depositor to transfer funds to a beneficiary, with the option to involve an arbiter to resolve any issues that may arise.
+The contract is self-destructing, meaning that it will be deleted from the blockchain once the funds have been successfully withdrawn by the beneficiary.

 ## Features

 -   The depositor can transfer funds to the contract upon deployment.
 -   The beneficiary can withdraw the funds after they have been approved by either the depositor or the arbiter.
--   The depositor can raise an issue with the transaction, which must be resolved by the arbiter or depositor before the funds can be withdrawn.
+-   The depositor can raise an issue with the transaction, which must be resolved by the arbiter before the funds can be withdrawn.
+-   After a succesfull withdrawl by beneficiary the contract is self-destructed and reward is sent to depositor

 ## Events